animator/learn-python/README.md

 - `key` is used to specify a function which is called on each list element prior to making the comparisons.
 - `reverse` is a boolean which specifies whether the list is to be sorted in descending order.

+Lambda functions, also known as anonymous functions, are small, one-line functions that can be defined without a name.
+They are typically used when you need a simple function for a short period of time, such as when passing a function as an argument to another function (like the sort() method's key argument).

+The syntax for a lambda function is:

+lambda arguments: expression

+Here, arguments represent the input parameters of the function, and expression is the operation to be performed on the arguments.
+Lambda functions can take any number of arguments but can have only one expression.

 ``` python
 >>> l = [34, 4, 6, 23]
 >>> l.sort()